Euramsia/PersonalWebsite/content/molbio.md

 **TENENTS OF LIFE**

+Now, lets explain this a bit more in detail.

 Information is stored in the DNA and read by enzymes in order to duplicate the DNA or to produce proteins with the information they get.
 This is a step-by-step process: each bit of information is a special chemical structure that is "read" and which causes the enzyme to do a certain thing.
 This is the reading process.
 At the end we either have a second string of DNA or a protein.

-Proteins are huge molecules, consisting of hundreds or thousands of atoms.
+Proteins are huge molecules, consisting of thousands or tenthousands of atoms.
 Water, in comparison, consists of three atoms.
 Proteins have two main functions.
 They either build a structure, a tunnel for water to flow in and out, for example.
 Or they can *do* things like "reading" the information of the DNA, then they are called enzymes.
-They are like micro-robots with a very specific task.
+Enzymes are like micro-robots with a very specific task, they are the workers who control most of the chemical reactions happening in a cell.

 Enzymes do about everything that is relevant in a cell.
 Without them the cell could not use food, reproduce, fight off attacking cells or react to a sudden increase of temperature.
 They are responsible for building everything, including other proteins with the inforation of the DNA, but also the cell wall for example.
 Like robots they take a certain molecule and attach it to the cell wall to make it stronger.
 Where does the molecule come from?
 A bunch of other enzymes have made it.
 And how?
 By using building blocks, provided by other classes of enzymes, and energy.